mysociety/alaveteli/installing/exim4.md

 `/etc/exim4/update-exim4.conf.conf`, and execute the command `update-exim4.conf`.

-NB: if the file `/etc/exim4/exim4.conf` exists then `update-exim4.conf` will silently do nothing.
+Note that if the file `/etc/exim4/exim4.conf` exists then `update-exim4.conf` will silently do nothing.
 Some distributions include this file.
 If yours does, you will need to rename it before running `update-exim4.conf`.